matrix-org/matrix-spec-proposals/proposals/3005-federation-streaming.md

 could possibly build up memory pressure to track thousands of nonces on both sides of the connection for uniqueness.

-This Frame aims to vacuum entire swaths of nonces from the other side's memory, it is sent by the side which sends EDUs which include these nonces.
+This Frame aims to vacuum entire swaths of nonces from the other side's memory.

 The payload data is an `object`, defined as following, all fields required;